datacamp-content-public/R-Epi/chapter2.md

 ---

-## What tells us the frequency spectrum?
+## What does the frequency spectrum tell us?

 ```yaml
 type: PureMultipleChoiceExercise